How to implement MFA for legacy applications

 Biden’s executive order applies to your company

-President Biden’s executive order in May 2021 put federal agencies’ feet to the fire to modernize their cybersecurity defenses.
-Again, in March 2022, the Biden administration urged organizations to “harden cyber defenses immediately.”
-The mandate speaks beyond the private sector, to increase resilience and keep threats out.
+President Biden’s executive order put federal agencies’ feet to the fire to modernize their cybersecurity defenses when the Biden administration urged organizations to “harden cyber defenses immediately.”
+The mandate speaks beyond the private sector to increase resilience and keep threats out.

 Among the requirements is a mandate to put true MFA technologies in place.
 Software applications can no longer get away with merely using a username and password.

 But it isn’t just government organizations that need to comply with the executive order.
 If your company is part of the federal government supply chain — even if you’re a vendor to a company in the supply chain — you must also comply with the executive order.